The Most Underrated Places in France – According to Travelers

 Colmar – Colorful, canal-side beauty in Alsace.

-Beaune – Great wine town, with reds called out as “excellent” in the comments.
+Beaune – Great wine town, excellent reds .

 Amboise – Loire Valley charm with château views.